Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

 \subsection{Probabilistic Analysis}

-In this section we estimate the probability that an edge cannot be deleted by our modified criterion on a random instance.
-The idea is to first show that the events of different canonical test regions being strongly certifying become almost mutually independent for large $n$.
-That means that the probability that all test regions are not strongly certifying is approximately equal to the probability of one test region not being strongly certifying raised to the power of the number of canonical test regions.
-With this estimate we can bound the expected value of the number of edges that are not detected as useless in the next section.
-We will start with some basic definitions.
+In this subsection we estimate the probability that an edge cannot be deleted by our modified criterion on a random instance and bound the expected value of the number of edges that are not detected as useless.

+\begin{definition} For a subset $C$ of the unit square we define $\#(C)$ as the number of vertices in $C$. \end{definition}